Visit the Tycho Brahe museum

 Shop

-In the museum area, you will find a nice little shop selling a broad range of crafts from local artists, Tycho Brahe souvenirs and goodies.
-In the museums’ newly renovated shop it is possible to buy a wide range of articles related to Tycho Brahe, Ven’s all fantastic artists and craftsmen, astronomy, gardening and interior design.
-We have stuff for all ages and preferences, you will find everything from literature to bouncy balls in the form of a globe.
+In the museum area, you’ll find a nice little shop selling a broad range of crafts from local artists as well as Tycho Brahe souvenirs and goodies.
+In the museums shop it’s possible to buy a wide range of articles related to Tycho Brahe, Ven’s all fantastic artists and craftsmen, astronomy, gardening and interior design.
+We have stuff for all ages and preferences, with everything from literature to bouncy balls in the form of the Earth.

-The shop also operates as the entry to the museum and the islands’ tourist information point.
+The shop also operates as the entry to the museum and as the islands’ tourist information point.

 Photo: Mickael Tannus